-All full-time first- and second-year students as well as transfer students in their first year of study are required to live on campus unless the student lives within a 20-mile radius and has received permission from the Associate Dean of Students office to commute.
+All full-time first- and second-year undergraduate students are required to live on the Princeton campus unless the student lives with their family or spouse within a 20-mile radius and has received permission from the Associate Dean of Students office to commute.
 On-campus housing is guaranteed for the first two years.
 Room assignments for returning students are made via a lottery system at the end of the spring semester for the following fall.